-Liquidity is actively managed by the UPE insurance company.
-UPE manages Liquidity Risk to meet its own obligations and cash commitments due to unexpected contingent market situations, through an ongoing monitoring of actual and expected cash flows, and the availability of assets that can be sold easily without loss in the event of need.
-This activity aims at maintaining a high financial robustness both in the short, medium and long term horizons, which helps to mitigate UPE's Liquidity Risk and is the basis for the evaluation of the adequacy of the adopted measures.
+Liquidity is actively managed by the insurance company subsidiaries.
+UPE manage Liquidity Risk to meet obligations and cash commitments due to unexpected contingent market situations, through an ongoing monitoring of actual and expected cash flows, and the availability of assets that can be sold easily without loss in the event of need.
+This activity aims at maintaining a high financial robustness both in the short, medium and long term horizons, which helps to mitigate Liquidity Risk and is the basis for the evaluation of the adequacy of the adopted measures.